Pac-12 names Destanae Howerton-Davis thrower of the week.

 Hickey posts fourth-best mark in school history.

 Anneli Stahl breaks school record in the weight throw.

 Utes capture three titles at Bronco Classic.

-While coaching at his alma mater, Brigham Young, Kuusela guided several athletes to All-America honors.
+Kuusela previously coached as his alma mater, BYU, and guided several athletes to All-America honors.
 Amy Palmer notched an eighth-place finish in the hammer throw at the 2000 Olympic Games in Sydney, Australia.
 Palmer was inducted into the Utah Sports Hall of Fame as its first-ever female track athlete in 2005.

 The Oripaa, Finland native is involved with the Utah Olympic Weightlifting Development Program.
 In 1999, he served as the team leader and coach of the women's national throwing team that competed in several meets in Australia.

 In 1980, Kuusela won the Collegiate Powerlifting Championships and in 1982, he became the first man in Utah to total over 2,000 pounds.
 He won four Finnish and Nordic Championships titles in weightlifting and was ranked 10th in the world in 1986.
 His best single performance was a snatch of 385 pounds.

 While attending BYU, Kuusela was a four-time NCAA qualifier and a 1978 All-American in the hammer throw.
 During Kuusela's four years of competing for BYU, he never had a throw that was not above the NCAA qualifying mark.
 Kuusela's best marks were a throw of 61-2.25 feet in the shot put and 218-9 feet in the hammer throw.

 Kuusela graduated from BYU in 1982 with a degree in economics.
 He is married to the former Heather Wood and has two children, Timo and Toni.